tbender4/kotlin_intro/0_getting_started.md

 One note about `"hello"`: This is NOT the same as `hello`.
 The `" "` quotations are required as this is a `string` datatype.
 Datatypes is an upcoming topic to explain this in more detail.

+**In summary**: `println("my text")` is a function that will print anything inside its `()` brackets onto your display.

 ### The main function
 ```
 fun main() {
 }
 ```
 The **main() function** is special type of function that is required for any Kotlin program to run.
-This is the main point of entry and where the beginning of your code begins.
-Eventually your code will reside in more than one file and these files will have multiple functions.
+This is explicitly where your program starts.
+For now all of your code will be written inside `main()`.
+Eventually, your code will reside in more than one file and these files will have multiple functions.

-Notice how `main()` is preceded by `fun`, and succeeded by `{`.
+Take note to how `main()` is preceded by `fun`, and succeeded by `{`.
 This is a format requirement that will be taken for granted for now and will be properly explained during the functions topic.

-Any code you wish to run must be inside the `{}` curly brackets.
-All code inside the brackets are considered part of `main()`.
+**Any code you wish to run must be inside the `{}` curly brackets.** Code after the ending `}`bracket will not be considered.
+All code inside this `{}` brackets is considered part of `main()`.
 Inside the brackets the code will be read in a *top-down* manner.
 This means every line of code is executed starting from the top of the brackets and goes line-by-line until the end bracket is reached.
 Code is also read from left to right.

 #### Example
 ```